hpreston/myhero_demo/README.md

 ### Interfacing with the App Tier API

-A strength of Modern Applciations are that you can interact with any of the services directly through APIs if the native interface isn't desireable.
+A strength of Modern Applications are that you can interact with any of the services directly through APIs if the native interface isn't desireable.
 Here are some examples interacting with the app service directly.

 * View the list of potential Superheros to vote for.
   * `curl http://myhero-app.$MANTL_DOMAIN/hero_list`